Sep 26, 2021, 2:00 am

 Note: Only some parts of Antarctica use DST in 2021.

 Apr 4, 2021 - Daylight Saving Time Ended

 When local daylight time was about to reach

 Sunday, April 4, 2021, 3:00:00 am clocks were turned backward 1 hour to

 Sunday, April 4, 2021, 2:00:00 am local standard time instead.

-Sunrise and sunset will be about 1 hour earlier on Apr 4, 2021 than the day before.
-There will be more light in the morning.
+Sunrise and sunset were about 1 hour earlier on Apr 4, 2021 than the day before.
+There was more light in the morning.

 Forward 1 hour